From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Introduction

-Beyond improving technical accuracy, interpreting Saudi dialects also has broader sociolinguistic significance.
+Beyond technical accuracy, the ability of LLMs to process and respond to Saudi dialects carries broader sociolinguistic significance.
 These dialects are not only linguistic systems but also carriers of regional identity, social norms, and cultural heritage.
-Ensuring that LLMs can process and respond to them fairly contributes to linguistic inclusivity and mitigates the marginalization of underrepresented communities.
+Ensuring their equitable representation in AI systems is crucial for linguistic inclusion and mitigating the marginalization of underrepresented communities.
 Such efforts are vital for the development of equitable AI systems and for informing culturally aware language technologies and public policy.

-Current benchmarks for Arabic language models are based primarily on MSA or generalized applications \citep{Antoun2021,Oueis2022}, with very little attention paid to dialect and cultural representation.
-This under-representation affects the fairness as well as the effectiveness of LLMs when utilized by Arabic speakers in real-world situations.
-In particular, Saudi dialects and cultural elements are less represented in training sets and test sets, leading to inferior performance on culturally contextualized tasks like the interpretation of idiomatic expressions or answering appropriately in contextually sensitive contexts \citep{Abdelali2021, Obeid2023}.

-To address this critical gap, our work introduces \texttt{Absher}, a novel benchmark specifically designed to assess the performance of large language models (LLMs) on the unique and fine-grained linguistic and cultural nuances of Saudi dialects.
-As illustrated in Figure \ref{fig:benchmark-overview}, \texttt{Absher} provides a comprehensive evaluation framework built upon a curated set of dialectal contents—including words, phrases, and proverbs—representing diverse regions across Saudi Arabia.
-The benchmark comprises a total of 18,564 multiple-choice questions, systematically generated to cover six distinct types: Meaning, True/False, Fill-in-the-Blank, Contextual Usage, Cultural Interpretation, and Location Recognition.

-In our work, we aim to provide answers to these key questions.
-First, we investigate the ability of LLMs to interpret Saudi dialects and cultural expressions by creating a new benchmark dataset that captures the nuances of both.
-Second, we identify the main challenges LLMs face in this context through a detailed error analysis of their performance on this benchmark.
-Finally, we present a comparative analysis of different LLMs, evaluating their strengths and weaknesses in handling Saudi dialect and culture-specific tasks.